exercism/x86-64-assembly/exercises/concept/secrets/.docs/hints.md

 ## 1. Extract the mask

+- 8-bit integers are returned in `al`.
+- 16-bit integers are returned in `ax` and passed in `di`.
+- If a called function modifies a register, you need to save any value in that register that will be used later.
 - There is an instruction that can be used to shift bits to the left a number of positions.

 ## 2. Extract the message

 - 8-bit integers are returned in `al`.
+- 16-bit integers are returned in `ax` and passed in `di`.
+- If a called function modifies a register, you need to save any value in that register that will be used later.
+- 8-bit integers are returned in `al`.

 ## 3. Extract redundant bits

+- 8-bit integers are returned in `al`.
+- 16-bit integers are returned in `ax` and passed in `di`.
+- If a called function modifies a register, you need to save any value in that register that will be used later.
 - You may use the previously defined `extract_higher_bits` and `extract_lower_bits`.
 - There is an instruction that sets bits if they are set in both of two values.

 ## 4. Set all message bits

+- 8-bit integers are returned in `al`.
+- 16-bit integers are returned in `ax` and passed in `di`.
+- If a called function modifies a register, you need to save any value in that register that will be used later.
 - You may use the previously defined `extract_higher_bits` and `extract_lower_bits`.
 - There is an instruction that sets bits if they are set in either of two values, including both.

 ## 5. Rotate private key

+- 8-bit integers are returned in `al`.
+- 16-bit integers are returned in `ax` and passed in `di`.
+- If a called function modifies a register, you need to save any value in that register that will be used later.
 - You may use the previously defined `extract_higher_bits` and `extract_lower_bits`.
 - A constant integer can be defined at the top of the file using `equ`.
 - There is an instruction that can be used to get the number of bits set in a 16-bit number.